okuparinen/okuparinen.github.io/cv.md

 > **Doctorate in Finnish Language**, Faculty of Information Technology and Communication Sciences, Tampere University August 2021
 > * Title: Muutoksen mekanismit.
 Kolmen aikapisteen reaaliaikatutkimus Helsingin puhekielestä.
 [Mechanisms of Change.
 A three time point real time study in Finnish spoken in Helsinki.]

+> **August Ahlqvist, Yrjö Wichmann, Kai Donner and Artturi Kannisto's fund award** for the dissertation Muutoksen mekanismit.
+Kolmen aikapisteen reaaliaikatutkimus Helsingin puhekielestä.
+> * Awarded by the Society for the Study of Finnish and The Finno-Ugrian Society March 14th, 2022.
-> * E.A.
-Saarimaa award for the article ”Infinitiivien variaatio ja muutos Helsingissä” (Virittäjä 122).
-Awarded by the Society for the Study of Finnish 14.3.2019.
+> **E.A.
+Saarimaa's fund award** for the article ”Infinitiivien variaatio ja muutos Helsingissä” (Virittäjä 122).
+> * Awarded by the Society for the Study of Finnish March 14th, 2019.